hsharshshukla/hsharshshukla/README.md

 - System Design and Low-Level Design
 - PostgreSQL and data modelling
 - Generative AI and Retrieval-Augmented Generation (RAG)
+- Vector databases and semantic retrieval
+- AI agents and LLM applications
 - Enterprise knowledge and information platforms
-- Docker, Kubernetes, and deployment fundamentals
+- Docker, Kubernetes, and deployment
 - Data Structures and Algorithms

 ## Selected Work